What do I need to know about stroke if I am South Asian?

 You can get help and advice from your GP or pharmacist on making any lifestyle changes you need, such as losing weight, being more active and giving up smoking.

 Reducing the amount of salt you have can also make a big difference.
-We all need a small amount of salt in our diets but the most we should have in a day is 6 g (or a teaspoon) of salt.
+We all need a small amount of salt in our diets, but the most we should have in a day is 6g (or a teaspoon) of salt.
 Much of the salt we eat is hidden in processed foods such as ready meals, sauces and snacks like chevda, ganthia, sev and salted nuts.
 Keep these as an occasional treat and avoid adding salt to food when you’re cooking or at the table.
 Using spices and lemon juice can add flavour to replace the taste of salt.

 South Asian people tend to have similar levels of cholesterol when compared to the UK general population.
 However, some research suggests that South Asian people tend to have lower levels of ‘good cholesterol’ (HDL), and that their ‘bad cholesterol’ (LDL) is more likely to cause fatty deposits in their arteries compared to people from other ethnic groups.

 On top of that, South Asian people tend to have higher levels of triglycerides, another type of fatty substance in the body.
-This is linked to a higher risk for heart disease and stroke.
+This is linked to a higher risk of heart disease and stroke.